 Maybe when we visited Southeast Asia tigers would be peering at us through the densely covered forests?
 Or, perhaps when we turned our backs the tigers would be sipping from the rivers?
 It had, after all, been 9 years since the initiative started.

 I paused to grab his hand.

-My my five-year-old left the tiger exhibit with hope.
+I considered what an impact this one visit could make on the young folks out there.
+My five-year-old had left the tiger exhibit with hope.
 And....I couldn't help but leave with a smile.